Ignamaldonado/Ignamaldonado/README.md

 ### Hi there, I'm Ignacio 👋

-Or maybe you can call me nacho, I'm a future developer learning fullstack at the moment.
+Or maybe you can call me nacho, I'm a TS/JS fullstack web developer learning spring-boot at the moment!.

 ### About Me